code-quality-consulting/hello-world-0015/README.md

 ## User Cases
 * Communicates "Hello world!" to a user.
-* Greets a user personally.
+* Communicates a general greeting and user's name.
 * Communicates "¡Holla Mundo!" to a user.